Control (Janet Jackson album): Legacy

 Upon the 30th anniversary of the album's release, Julian Kimble of Billboard magazine wrote: "In hindsight, Control is both evolutionary and revolutionary.
-As Jackson’s first album to land atop the Billboard 200, it marked professional and personal breakthroughs.
+As Jackson's first album to land atop the Billboard 200, it marked professional and personal breakthroughs.
 Distancing herself from the immense Jackson family shadow, she created one of the most influential projects across contemporary R&B and pop music.
-And not only was Jackson’s maiden voyage with producers Jimmy Jam and Terry Lewis at the forefront of R&B, pop and hip-hop’s intersection, it birthed a novel sound in the process."
-Morgan Y. Evans for PopMatters wrote: "Janet Jackson's Control is worth reconsidering as, perhaps boldly, one of the top three or four pop records of the '80s...It is unquestionably the most coherent and powerful full album statement from any female solo pop artist during much of the '80s, some of Kate Bush's more eccentric triumphs that decade notwithstanding."
-Kyle Anderson of Entertainment Weekly commented: "The videos from Control were all over MTV, and Janet established herself as an instantly dominant pop figure talked about in the same sentences as Madonna and her older brother Michael."
+And not only was Jackson's maiden voyage with producers Jimmy Jam and Terry Lewis at the forefront of R&B, pop and hip-hop’s intersection, it birthed a novel sound in the process."
+Morgan Y. Evans for PopMatters wrote: "Janet Jackson's Control is worth reconsidering as, perhaps boldly, one of the top three or four pop records of the '80s...
+It is unquestionably the most coherent and powerful full album statement from any female solo pop artist during much of the '80s, some of Kate Bush's more eccentric triumphs that decade notwithstanding."
+Kyle Anderson of Entertainment Weekly commented: "The videos from Control were widely aired on MTV, and Janet established herself as an instantly dominant pop figure talked about in the same conversation as Madonna and her older brother Michael."
 MTV's Meaghan Garvey asserted "it's hard to overstate the significance of Control, whether in terms of the pop landscape, the evolution of the music video as a vessel for promotion and expression, or Top 40 feminist anthems."
-She also argued "it's important to note that Control’s self-actualization anthems were expressions of black female pride.
-Control spawned a whopping six videos—great ones, at that—which played an immeasurable role in the shift toward visible black pop."
-Gerrick D. Kennedy of Los Angeles Times wrote that Jackson's continued influence is evident in the careers of Rihanna, Beyoncé, Ciara, FKA Twigs and Tinashe in that "all of them take cues from Jackson's blueprint.
+She also argued "it's important to note that Controls self-actualization anthems were expressions of Black female pride.
+Control spawned a whopping six videos—great ones, at that—which played an immeasurable role in the shift toward visible Black pop."
+Gerrick D. Kennedy of Los Angeles Times wrote that Jackson's continued influence was evident in the careers of Rihanna, Beyoncé, Ciara, FKA Twigs and Tinashe in that "all of them take cues from Jackson's blueprint.
 And all that began with Control."
 In 2016, a cassette of Control was added to the "Musical Crossroads" exhibition of the National Museum of African American History and Culture (NMAAHC).